carbon-design-system/ibm-products/.github/CANARY_STRUCTURE.md

 They were added to enable component feature flags, that is the enabling of components through user settings.

-This will allow the removal of the term/package `experimental` and permit the publication of all components in a single package.
-Those that have not yet completed the release review process will be considered to be `canary` and require the consumer to enable via a feature flag.
+This allowed the removal of the term/package `experimental` and permitted the publication of all components in a single package.
+Those that have not yet completed the release review process are considered to be `canary` and require the consumer to enable via a feature flag.

 See example component enabled via feature flags on [codesandbox](https://codesandbox.io/s/example-component-canary-olif5).